NhaDAlvarado/Data_Analysis-Portfolio/USOPC_Analysis/README.md

 As part of the submission, I’ve created a clear and approachable educational resource focused on **[insert your chosen step: e.g. Data Cleaning / Tableau Calculations / Storytelling]** to help non-technical audiences understand the process.

 ## 👉 **[Link or Attachment to Part 2 Resource]**

-## ⚙️ Supplemental Files

-Included with this submission are the supplemental files and resources used:

-- Cleaned datasets (if applicable)
-- Any scripts or code snippets used for cleaning, transformation, or calculations
-- Notes on assumptions or external data sources (if any were used)

----

 ## 🔗 About Me